 What’s an Intervention?

 An intervention is an event that’s extremely organized, with the goal of persuading the addict to enter a rehabilitation center for treatment of their addiction.
-People who are concerned about the addict, including family, friend, clergy members, or coaches, come together to confront the addict about the effects of their substance dependency, and to encourage them to seek treatment.
-An intervention gives the addict a chance to get help and save their life, even though these objectives can be complicated by the fact that the addict doesn’t recognize that they have a problem, or are in denial, or they’re unwilling to get assistance.
+People who are concerned about the addict, including family, friends, clergy members, or coaches, come together to confront the addict about the effects of their substance dependency, and to encourage them to seek treatment.
+An intervention gives the addict a chance to get help and save their life, even though these objectives can be complicated by the fact that the addict doesn’t recognize that they have a problem or are in denial, or they’re unwilling to get assistance.
 During an intervention it is important to deal with:

 - the addict’s bad behavior, and how it has impacted the addict and their family members